Master's programme in Investigative Journalism

 We welcome students with a diverse background, with academic and/or professional experiences from different fields.
 Journalists and non-journalists, from all over the world.

-If you want to sharpen, deepen, and expand your journalistic skills, then apply to the one-year Master's Programme in Investigative Journalism.
+If you're eager to collaborate, challenge those in power, and sharpen your journalistic skills, apply to the one-year Master's Programme in Investigative Journalism.

 Prerequisites and selection

 A Bachelor's degree of 180 credits or corresponding.
-Applicants must prove knowledge of English: English 6/English Course B from Swedish Upper Secondary School or the equivalent level of an internationally recognized test, for example TOEFL, IELTS.
+Applicants must prove knowledge of English: English 6/English Course B from Swedish Upper Secondary School or the equivalent level of an internationally recognized test, for example TOEFL.

 Selection